Access policies

 Access Policies ensure that we provide specific access to resources for users.
 You may want to open publicly the read access for an entity while limiting creation to logged in users for example.

-Acces policies are a way to implement Authorization following the RBAC (Role-Based Access Control) method.
+Access policies are a way to implement Authorization following the RBAC (Role-Based Access Control) method.
 Indeed it is possible to create different entities (ex: User, Manager...) with different access to resources.
+You also can limit access to a user own's records using ownership-based access.

-Policies can be added to entities or endpoints.
+Policies can be added to entities and endpoints.

 Syntaxโ